If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

-Alongside all of the activities you will find stalls selling regional crafts, foods and drinks, as well as international stalls selling delicacies from around Europe.
+Alongside all of the activities, you will find stalls selling regional crafts, foods, and drinks, as well as international stalls selling delicacies from around Europe.

 14. Bruges Christmas Market

-Any avid ice skaters out there, check out the floating ice-skating rink at Minnewater.
+For any avid ice skaters out there, check out the floating ice-skating rink at Minnewater.
 There is a winter bar, too!